chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

 A naive algorithm for filtering out Strings that cannot possibly be Palindromes might consist of inverting the strings and comparing them for equality.
 However, this would miss Palindromes with an imperfect aspect, as their symmetry does not manifest in the unreduced Alphabet.
 Without a *σ-reduction*, any algorithm that searchs for Palindromic String must be aware of the semantics of the Language in which it is searching.
 However, *σ-reduction* and the theorems proved over the course of this work allow algorithms to be constructed that are independent of the host Language.

-Moreover, as mentioned after the body Theorem 3.1.2, the *σ*-Pairing Language reduces the complexity of searching for Palindromic strings.
+Moreover, as mentioned after the body Theorem 3.1.2, the *σ-reductions* reduce the complexity of searching for Palindromic strings.
 An Alphabet with less Characters can be traversed quicker.

-To implement this, a String can be projected onto its *σ-reduced* Alphabet, and then those Pairs in the σ-Pairing Language whose inverse does not equal itself can be removed from the list of potential Palindromes.
+To implement this, a String can be projected onto its *σ-reduced* Alphabet, and then those reductiosn whose inverse does not equal itself can be removed from the list of potential Palindromes.
 To find a String whose inverse does not equal itself, it suffices to find a single Character whose inverted position is not occupied by that Character.

 Therefore, as a first step to generating a list of Palindromes, the Strings which do not satisfy these conditions can be discarded.